-- 1) An emergency situation is declared by the majority vote of the Board. - 2) A need to take immediate action on a matter that arises after the agenda is posted is declared by a two-thirds vote of the Boards, or unanimous if less than two-thirds of the Board is present. - 3) An item on a posted agenda is continued from a Regular Board meeting held not more than five (5) days prior.
+- 1) An emergency situation is declared by the majority vote of the Board. - A need to take immediate action on a matter that arises after the agenda is posted is declared by a two-thirds vote of the Boards, or unanimous if less than two-thirds of the Board is present. - 3) An item on a posted agenda for a prior meeting of the Board held not more than five (5) days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken